kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Lesson1_Understanding_Joins.md

 │                                                                             │
 │  • Table joined with itself using aliases                                  │
 │  • Common for hierarchical data (employee-manager relationships)           │
-│  • Requires table aliases: FROM Employees e1 JOIN Employees e2             │
+│  • Requires table aliases: FROM Employees e e1 JOIN Employees e2             │
 │  • Use for comparing rows within the same table                           │ │                                                                             │
 └─────────────────────────────────────────────────────────────────────────────┘